 I thought long and hard before writing this post.
-I was afraid of what others would think.
+I want to share the thoughts that have been consuming my mind but I’m also afraid of what you might think of me.

 Afraid of appearing weak

 Afraid of appearing incompetent